VermeirJellen/FinancialEngineering/Black Scholes, Heston - Stockpath Simulator/README.txt

-Generate Stock Paths Simulations under the Black Scholes model and the Heston model
+Generate Stock Path Simulations under the Black Scholes model and the Heston model

 Type "help <filename.m>" at the command prompt for a full explanation of the inputparameters and some additional examples.
 1 - blsStockPathSimulator.m - Generate Stock Path Simulations under the Black-Scholes model